sito8943/some-javascript-utils/README.md

 ```

-import { Browser } from "some-javascript-utils";
+import { browser } from "some-javascript-utils";
-// import { createCookie } from "some-javascript-utils/Browser";
+// import { createCookie } from "some-javascript-utils/browser";

 ```